Nygrenmn/Viggly-Bachelor/README.md

+# Viggly
-# Viggly - Continuous Course Evaluations
+## Bachelor thesis: Viggly - Continuous Course Evaluations
 A web application for lecture evaluation.
 Students can provide anonymous feedback on lectures, while lecturers can view results in a dashboard and manage semesters, courses, and lectures.
 Developed as a bachelor thesis, the project consists of a React/Vite frontend and an Express backend that connects to SQL Server.

 ## Tech